SF-WDI-LABS/mongoose-books-app/README.md

 Now that we see how `hbs` uses simple data to fill in blanks, let's do something a little more complex -- `hbs` using JavaScript logic to loop over a list of data.

 1. Add some starter data  (often called "seed data") to serve when the users view '/'.
-(They're not technically all paintings, but that's okay.)

   ```js